emqx/cloud-docs/en_US/deployments/http_auth.md

   ![http_auth](./_assets/http_auth_2.png)

 ### Request Parameter Placeholders

-You can use the following placeholders in your authentication request and the EMQX will be automatically replace with client information.
+You can use the following placeholders in your authentication request and the EMQX will be automatically replaced with client information.

  - %A: operation type, '1' subscribe; '2' publish
  - %u: Client ID